Spatz: Clustering Compact RISC-V-Based Vector Units to Maximize Computing Efficiency: Matching workload and VRF for optimal efficiency

-Equipped with the efficient L0 \gls{SCM} architecture of \Cref{sec:vector-register-file} and its compact energy consumption model, we will shift our focus to the shared-L1 cluster.
-This section will analyze the trade-off between the L0 \gls{SCM} capacity and the L1 \gls{SRAM} bandwidth to minimize the cluster's energy consumption by generalizing the model of Choi~\etal{}\cite{Choi2013}, applying their analysis to our hybrid \gls{SRAM} and \gls{SCM}-based memory hierarchy.
-We will focus on the matrix multiplication between two double-precision floating-point matrices, $\mathbf{C} \leftarrow \mathbf{A} \cdot \mathbf{B}$, as the foundational example of an embarrassingly parallel and compute-intensive workload.
+Equipped with the efficient \gls{SCM} \gls{VRF} architecture of \Cref{sec:vector-register-file} and its compact energy consumption model, we now shift our focus to the shared-L1 cluster efficiency.
+This section provides a quantitative analysis of the trade-off between the \gls{VRF} (L0) \gls{SCM} capacity and the L1 \gls{SRAM} bandwidth, which influences the architecture's energy efficiency.
+Higher \gls{VRF} sizes improve the data reuse of certain applications (reducing their bandwidth requirements) at the expense of higher read/write energy consumption.

+For this study, we generalize the model of Choi~\etal{}\cite{Choi2013}, applying their analysis to our hybrid \gls{SRAM} and \gls{SCM}-based memory hierarchy.
+The presented method can be used to match the \gls{VRF} size with the target workload executed by the architecture.
+As an example, we discuss the \gls{VRF} sizing considering a target workload dominated by matrix multiplication \footnote{Most of the \gls{DNN} models introduced in the last decade are dominated by matrix multiplication \cite{zhu2024scalablematmulfreelanguagemodeling}.}.
+We focus our study on the multiplication of two double-precision floating-point matrices, $\mathbf{C} \leftarrow \mathbf{A} \cdot \mathbf{B}$.
+For a more precise tuning on multiple target applications, the analysis can be repeated for every kernel, and the results weighted together to select the optimal \gls{VRF} size.

-\Cref{fig:sharedl1_cluster_vector} shows the architecture of a shared-L1 cluster equipped with compact vector \glspl{PE}.
+\Cref{fig:sharedl1_cluster} shows the architecture of a shared-L1 cluster equipped with compact vector \glspl{PE}.
 The $C$ \glspl{PE} control $F$ double-precision \glspl{FPU} each.
 Each \gls{PE} has a \gls{VRF} divided into two \gls{3R1W} \gls{SCM} banks, each $8F$-bytes wide.
 Since the $F$ double-precision \glspl{FPU} of each \gls{PE} produce $8F$~bytes per cycle, a single \gls{3R1W} \gls{SCM} bank provides enough bandwidth to sustain $F$ \glspl{FMA} per cycle.
 Furthermore, the L1 \gls{SPM} is implemented as \num{16} \gls{SRAM} banks of \qty{8}{\kibi\byte} each, \qty{128}{\kibi\byte}.
 All matrices are $n \times n$ and are preallocated in the cluster's \gls{SPM}.

 Kung's balance principle states that the machine's inherent balance point should be no greater than the algorithm's arithmetic intensity~\cite{Kung1986}.
 The architectural balance relationship is generalized by~\cite{Czechowski2011}, considering the machine's degree of memory parallelism and the algorithm's degree of compute parallelism.
 Applying the relationship to the matrix multiplication kernel on our shared-L1 cluster, we find that